daboynb/detect_evil_maid/README.md

 # Extras
 This script do other things too:
-  - update the system
+  - updates the system
-  - change the mac address
+  - changes the mac address
   - disable internet at boot and enable it only when all checks are passed</br>

  The commands that update the system and install the dependencies are for debian based distros, if you have something else replace them with your package manager.

 # Running
 Download the script.
-Open it and change the varibales as you need.</br>
+Open it and change the variables as you need.</br>

       ssd=/dev/sda # put your hdd or ssd name ethernet=eth0 # put your network ethernet interface name